-We reviewed a total of two (2) change orders executed during the 2017-18 year.
-The change orders tested were for the Sewer Repair Project and Synthetic Turf Field Project.
 We verified that the total of the change orders did not exceed ten percent of the total contract price for each project.
 All change orders were properly reviewed and approved by management and the governing board in accordance with District policy.